 Anyway if you wish to go ahead, you can buy the DIY kit here:

 Hands down the best Digital HD FPV system right now.
-It’s not perfect and there are problems, but this is definitely a huge step forward in FPV.
+It’s not perfect for sure, but DJI has been working on the issues with software updates.
+So far I am really impressed, and this is definitely a huge step forward in the FPV industry.

-Here are the software updates of the DJI FPV system.
+Here are the software and hardware updates on the DJI FPV system.

 Nov 2019 – 1200mW “Hack”

 DJI now fully support all the elements in Betaflight OSD.
 Before this the OSD only support the display of voltage, timer, but now the list has been extended such as GPS coordinates, altitude, etc.

 However there is still no updates on OSD support for other flight control software, such as iNav and Ardupilot.
 There is a work around though, using “Mavlink to MSP bridge” between the FC and Air Unit.
 For that, you will need an Arduno board, enable Mavlink on one of the ports, connect DJI AirUnit via the Arduino and that’s all!